 University of Cambridge

-Theoretical research on the competition between weak quantum measurement and many-body dynamics in ultracold bosonic gases.
+DPhil student working on theoretical research on the competition between weak quantum measurement and many-body dynamics in ultracold bosonic gases.

-Taught atomic physics and mathematics to physics undergraduate students.
+Tutor for atomic physics and mathematics to physics undergraduate students.

 Trapping ultracold atoms in optical lattices enabled the study of strongly correlated phenomena in an environment that is far more …